 Performing inspections, maintenance, and hazardous tasks in power plants, oil refineries, and utility infrastructure.

-Affordable robots like Noetix Bumi are bringing robotics education to schools and universities, training the next generation of engineers.
+Affordable robots like Noetix Bumi and specialized EDU versions are bringing robotics education to schools and universities, training the next generation of engineers.

 Yes, several companies are now offering commercial humanoid robots.
 Unitree, Agility Robotics, and Sanctuary AI have robots available for enterprise customers, while Tesla plans to begin Optimus production in the near future.
 Noetix Bumi offers an affordable option for education and consumer markets.

 Prices vary significantly based on capabilities.
-Research platforms like Boston Dynamics Atlas are not commercially sold, while production models range from $1,400 for consumer models like Noetix Bumi to over $900,000 for advanced models like Unitree H1.
+Research platforms like Boston Dynamics Atlas are not commercially sold, while production models range from affordable consumer versions to advanced industrial models.
+Educational versions provide cost-effective entry points for academic institutions.

 Industry experts predict significant adoption within 3-5 years for specific applications like logistics and manufacturing.
 Widespread deployment across multiple industries is expected within 5-10 years as costs decrease and capabilities improve.